Labor Cost to Install Hardwood Stairs Explained

 4. Site Constraints

-• Occupied homes slow production because every cut must be dust-contained.
+• Occupied homes slow production as every cut must be dust-contained.

 • Limited access or narrow hallways increase material handling time.